barseghyanartur/ska/README.rst

 Django REST Framework integration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 For protecting views without actually being authenticated into the system,
-the following permission classes shall be implemented.
-They work for both
+specific permission classes are implemented (for both plan settings and
-plan settings and provider settings, as well as both plain- and
+provider settings, as well as both plain- and provider-settings work in
-provider-settings work in combination with `django-constance` package as well.
+combination with `django-constance` package).

 Permission classes
 ++++++++++++++++++